Vital Records Online

 Order with confidence

 You can order your Kentucky birth certificates through VRO’s online filing service.
 VRO offers a secure and simple way to order birth certificates.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the appropriate health department for processing, allowing them to issue and mail your birth certificate to you.
-You can place the order yourself in person, will-call, drop box, or by mail from the Kentucky Cabinet for Health and Family Services -Office of Vital Statistics (CHFS) by following their instructions.
+You can place the order yourself in person or by mail, Office of Vital Statistics (CHFS), by following their instructions.
 Make sure to review and confirm the costs, eligibility, requirements, and current processing times before initiating the process.

 Person ordering a birth certificate with a phone using VRO